-- Understand current legislation that influences the school meals program and how this program can improve the health and academic success of students.
+- Understand legislation that influences the school meals program and how this program can improve the health and academic success of students

-- State why nutritional counseling and intervention strategies should be targeted at the teen him/herself rather than the parents.
+- State why nutritional counseling and intervention strategies should be targeted at the teen himself or herself rather than the parents

 This course is intended for an interprofessional audience, including dietitians, health educators, and fitness professionals.